Peer-Stevens/peer/use-case.md

 ### Comment Use Case

 Beneath all of the rating fields for a location is a comments section, labeled "Comments".
 Beneath this label is a text field where the user can enter some text, and beneath that is a button labeled "Submit".
 Beneath this button is a list of other users' comments, labeled with their name and their comment text.
+When the user hits "Submit", if they are signed in, their comment is added for other users of the app to read.
+If they are not signed in when the user hits "Submit", they are prompted to authenticate.

 ## Search Bar Use Case